Plant care

 Watering

-Water cacti (general care) soak when the mix is bone dry — roughly every 2-4 weeks in summer.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Less is more here.
+Water cacti (general care) soak when the mix is bone dry — roughly every 2-4 weeks in summer; the most reliable failure mode is over-doing it.
+A pot that feels light when you lift it is thirsty; one that still feels heavy is fine for another week.
 Water deeply, then let the entire root ball dry before the next drink.
 In winter most desert cacti rest and need little or no water for 8-12 weeks.

 Soil and pot